Kodak Aerochrome — a Colour IR Film Guide & Review

 Aerochrome’s original purpose was the detection of vegetation health, where cleared trees or objects painted green would stand out from the red sea of canopies.
 The military, which contracted its initial development, used Aerochrome to seek out camouflaged enemy bases, whereas forestry departments used the film to examine the state of their ranges.

-Unfortunately, all modern infrared films (i.e., Ilford SFX and Rollei Infrared) are black and white, making Aerochrome an exception; indeed, it is an exceptionally wild-looking emulsion:
+Unfortunately, all modern infrared films (i.e., Ilford SFX and Rollei Infrared) are black-and-white, making Aerochrome an exception; indeed, it is an exceptionally wild-looking emulsion:

-The starkly-devilish pink, red, and brown hues painted by Aerochrome are activated by near-infrared radiation instead of simply appearing white, as they would on monochrome films.
+The starkly devilish pink, red, and brown hues painted by Aerochrome are activated by near-infrared radiation instead of simply appearing white, as they would on monochrome films.
 Other colours are also affected; visible reds become green or yellow, greens may turn purple or blue, and yellows become white.
 You may also notice that the clouds, the sky, water, and even transparent glass behave oddly on this stock — they may become dark blue, black, orange, green, or grey (depending on the filter you use with this film).

 Kodak Aerochrome with Hasselbland XPan.